OscarERochaM/R-Projects/Assessments/README.md

 # Homeworks - Mathematics and probabilities

-This folder contains homework assignments and scripts related to the course "Mathematics and probabilities for economy" from the Master's in Risk and Finance program.
+This folder contains homework assignments and scripts related to the course "Mathematics and probability for Economics" from the Master's in Risk and Finance program.

 ## Contents